The Best Day Backpack Review

 The Adjustable Harness on the Osprey Talon

 Though most of the products reviewed are designed for hiking specific pursuits, equipped with some handy features like trekking pole attachments, a few of them could also double as a briefcase or school tote.
-Unlike a climbing or snow sports specific backpack, a daypack is generally more versatile and can be used for everything from travel, to summiting mountains, to toting your laptop to your favorite coffee shop.
+Unlike a climbing or snow sports specific backpack, a day specific pack is generally more versatile and can be used for everything from travel, to summiting mountains, to toting your laptop to your favorite coffee shop.

-Each product in this review proved to be durable over our months of use.
-What it really comes down to is the materials.
+Each product in this review proved to be durable over our months of use; what it really comes down to is the materials.
 Six out of the seven designs are made from either a nylon or nylon blend with some tough ripstop fabric reinforcements to prevent tears from spreading or getting larger.

 The only potential durability issues that we noticed have to do with buckles.
 A couple of the brands, such as Deuter and Gregory, use proprietary buckles, meaning that if one gets broken they will be difficult and rather complicated to replace.
 Typically, your local gear shop sells buckles for just a few cents and they can be switched out on many packs, but with the proprietary buckles, both sides of the buckle will need to be replaced if one side is damaged.
 Also, each pack uses easy to adjust slider buckles for the sternum strap, which is handy at first, but these tend to be the first thing to go on a product that is used frequently.